-- Are exposed to airborne irritants or noxious chemicals (lead, mercury, coal dust, hydrogen sulfide)
+- Are exposed to airborne irritants or noxious chemicals:

-An estimated 100,000 people in the United States have an inherited form of emphysema in which the lungs lack a protective protein called alpha-1-antitrypsin.
-In people with this form of the disease, lung damage can appear as early as age 30, decades sooner than smoking-related emphysema usually starts.
+Some people have an inherited form of emphysema.
+The lungs lack a protective protein called alpha-1-antitrypsin.
+In people with alpha-1 antitrypsin deficiency, lung damage can appear as early as age 30.

 People with COPD commonly have symptoms of both chronic bronchitis and emphysema.

 Chronic bronchitis may have different symptoms in different people.

 Your first symptom may be a morning cough that brings up mucus.
 At first it may only occur during the winter months.
 In milder cases, a cough produces only a small amount of thin, clear mucus.
 In other people, the mucus is thick and discolored.